LAHRACH-Omar-Academic-Projects/COVID-19_tracker/README.md

-## Covid-19 Tracker
+## COVID-19 Tracker
-##### React native GPS based app for tracking infected people
+##### COVID-19 Tracker is a GPS based app for tracking infected people

-Statistics, display infected people position warnings, for users and polices
+COVID-19 Statistics, display the position of infected people, follow their trajectory, get warnings etc... this app is designated for polices